million-views/packages/deepstate/README.md

   appending `.value` every time.
 - **Maintain Signal Semantics:** Use the `$` prefix as an escape hatch to access the native signal instance for advanced performance tuning and debugging.
-- **Attach Actions:** A fluent API to attach actions that receive a store and do whatever operation with it.
+- **Attach Actions:** A fluent API to attach actions that receive the `state` and do whatever operation with it.
 Supports both synchronous and asynchronous actions.

 `@m5nv/deepstate` makes working with `@preact/signals` natural and intuitive,